micked99/ICT-Wspr-complete-setup/README.md

 and then select gAVA 1Mhz under boards, see section Programming

-then, for example if you wan to run it a 4Mhz
+then, for example if you wan to run it a 4Mhz set:
 WSPR CTC - 2668
 mark out both of the //clock_prescale_set
-set
-WSPR CTC - 2668
 and use hAVA 4Mhz board setting